GlyRAG: Context-Aware Retrieval-Augmented Framework for Blood Glucose Forecasting

 \section{References}

-\begin{IEEEbiography}[{ }]{Shovito Barua Soumma, MS} (Student Member, IEEE) received his BSc degree in Computer Science \& Engineering from the Bangladesh University of Engineering \& Technology (BUET), Dhaka, Bangladesh, in 2022 and the MSc degree from Arizona State University in 2025.
+\begin{IEEEbiography}[{ }]{Shovito Barua Soumma, MS} (Student Member, IEEE) received his BSc degree in Computer Science \& Engineering from the Bangladesh University of Engineering \& Technology (BUET), Dhaka, Bangladesh, in 2022 and his MSc degree from Arizona State University in 2025.
 Currently, he is working toward a PhD degree in Biomedical Informatics \& Data Science at Arizona State University.
 He is interested in digital health, embedded systems, machine learning, and explainable AI.
 The focus of his research is on the design and development of power-efficient AI models for wearable monitoring systems with various applications in healthcare. \end{IEEEbiography} \begin{IEEEbiography} [{ }] {Hassan Ghasemzadeh, PhD} (Senior Member, IEEE), received the BSc degree from the Sharif University of Technology, Tehran, Iran, in 1998, the MSc degree from the University of Tehran, Tehran, Iran, in 2001, and the PhD degree from the University of Texas at Dallas, Richardson, TX, in 2010, all in computer engineering.
 He was on the faculty of Azad University from 2003-2006 where he served as founding chair of the Computer Science and Engineering Department at the Damavand branch, Tehran, Iran.
-He spent the academic year 2010- 2011 as a postdoctoral fellow at the West Wireless Health Institute, La Jolla, CA. He was a research manager at the UCLA Wireless Health Institute in 2011-2013.
-Currently he is an associate professor of biomedical informatics, the director of undergraduate biomedical informatics program, and a graduate faculty of computer science, computer engineering, and biomedical engineering at Arizona State University (ASU).
-Prior to joining ASU, he was an assistant/associate professor of computer science at Washington State University (WSU 2014-2021).
-The focus of his research is on algorithm design and system level optimization of embedded and pervasive systems with applications in healthcare and wellness. \end{IEEEbiography}
+He spent the academic year 2010- 2011 as a postdoctoral fellow at the West Wireless Health Institute, La Jolla, CA. He was a research manager at the UCLA Wireless Health Institute 2011-2013.
+Currently he is a Program Director and Professor of Biomedical Informatics \& Data Science, and a graduate faculty of Computer science, Computer engineering, and Biomedical Engineering at Arizona State University (ASU).
+Prior to joining ASU, he was an Assistant/Associate Professor of Computer Science at Washington State University from 2014 to 2021.
+The focus of his research is on digital health, machine learning, algorithm design, and system level optimization of embedded and pervasive systems with applications in healthcare and wellness. \end{IEEEbiography}